Stacked Markets

 VWAP execution is not free of risk.
 The failure modes matter as much as the mechanics.

-Volume forecast error.
-If the historical volume profile does not match actual intraday volume, child orders will be mis-timed.
-You may concentrate size in thin intervals and underparticipate in deep ones — producing worse execution than a simple TWAP would have.
+- Volume forecast error.
+If the historical volume profile does not match actual intraday volume, your child orders will be mis-timed.
+You may concentrate size in thin intervals and underparticipate in deep ones.
+The result can be worse execution than a simple TWAP would have produced.

-Trend risk during execution.
-VWAP assumes indifference to short-term price movement within the window.
-If the market moves strongly against your direction during the schedule, later child orders fill at progressively worse prices.
+- Trend risk over the execution window.
+VWAP execution assumes you are indifferent to short-term price movement within the window.
+If the market moves strongly against your position direction during the schedule, later child orders fill at progressively worse prices.
 VWAP is not a hedge against directional risk during execution.

-Predictability and front-running.
-A mechanical schedule is readable.
-Sophisticated participants who detect a pattern of same-size, same-interval orders can trade ahead of it.
+- Predictability and front-running.
+A mechanical VWAP schedule is readable.
+Sophisticated participants who detect a pattern of same-size, same-interval orders in the book can trade ahead of your schedule.
 Introducing randomness in child order size and timing reduces this risk but complicates benchmark tracking.

-Cancellation and partial fills.
-Child orders routed as IOC slippage-bounded limits cancel if they cannot fill within the bound.
+- Cancellation and partial fills.
+Because Stacked Markets routes child orders as IOC-style slippage-bounded limits, orders that cannot fill within the slippage bound cancel rather than fill at a worse price.
 In fast-moving markets, this can leave your schedule behind.
-The remaining size must be addressed separately.

-Custody and execution risk are yours.
+- Custody is yours; execution risk is yours.
 Stacked Markets holds nothing.
-The risk management decisions around schedule design, slippage bounds, and timing belong entirely to you.
+The risk management decisions around VWAP schedule design, slippage bounds, and execution timing belong entirely to you.
 There is no counterparty absorbing your execution errors.

 The non-custodial angle: who signs each child order